 The Iranian government requires that all American tourists travel with a private guide or group tour.
 Your Iranian guide will be specially authorized to guide American citizens and should be aware of any relevant Iranian government regulations.

 If you happen to be independent travelers like us, don’t be deterred by this requirement.
 We experienced both a group tour and a private guide in Iran.
 In both circumstances, we still had ample time to explore, walk the streets and browse the bazaars (markets) on our own.
-We made connections with ordinary people, we ate street food and we were even fortunate enough to accept a couple invitations to people’s homes.
+We made connections with ordinary people, we ate street food, explored Persian food in restaurants and we were even fortunate enough to accept a couple invitations to people’s homes.

 How does an American citizen obtain an Iranian tourist visa?